emdipressi/DH150-Assignment07-HighFidelity/README.md

 ![distinctscreens](3distinctivescreens.png)

 I have four distinctive screens: Home, Safety, Local Weather, and Drought/Wildfire.
 Some of these screens have slightly varying designs and information.

+### Color Contrast
+I used the “Contrast” plugin on Figma (instead of Stark) to check the color contrast on an AA level.
+It shows somethings as failing, but when clicking on it individually it passes.
+I checked this for all items that were marked failed and made sure they all passed. image

 ## Testing